One of the integral parts of your Shack is your computer – if you choose to allow one, of course!

 Whatever its purpose; something to browse the internet, read forums or check propagation – it needs to do the job and still have some left over for special occasions.

 For a long time, I’ve built my own PCs because I like to pick ‘n’ choose the parts as well as find the best deal.
 This has usually been a £300-400 project for a decent (but not crazy) spec machine.
 Add to that the cost of a legitimate Operating System – Heck, I could just buy another radio for that sort of money.

 Over the last few years, I’ve needed a few machines as test units for software (eg: set it and forget it) and the vast range of refurbished Dell Optiplex SFF models caught my eye.
-Back in 2016, I purchased 2x Dell 760 machines for £48 each via The IT Buffs on Amazon.
+Back in 2016, I purchased 2x Dell 760 machines for £48 each via a seller on Amazon.
 The PCs were Core 2 Duo, 2.6GHz 4GB RAM with 320GB HD.
 Nothing fancy, but they did have an old 9pin Serial Port and both DisplayPort and VGA outputs – allowing for 2 monitors and the COM port was especially useful for the test projects I was running.

 The 790 was offered in a variety of flavours: i3, i5 etc – here’s a library pic showing the in/out bits:

 - 250GB HD – I’ll probably swap it out for an SSD at some point

 - DisplayPort – primary monitor (web, e-mail, work etc)

 - VGA – secondary monitor for Ham apps